 ● Prep your dog’s paws for the trek.
 Hiking on tough terrain can be hard on your dogs’s paws, which is why they need time to condition their paws for long hikes.
 You can also make it easier for your dog’s feet by buying him a pair of hiking booties or applying paw protection salve to his tootsies before you head out.

 ● Experiment with a dog backpack.
 It can be useful to have your dog carry his own supplies by having them wear a doggie backpack.
 However, not every dog is built to carry one so it’s a good idea to consult with your vet before strapping one on your dog.
-If you’re given the greenlight, you’ll want to buy a pack that’s snug but not too tight..
+If you’re given the greenlight, you’ll want to buy a pack that’s snug but not too tight.
 Then, start getting them used to the pack by wearing it empty around the house.
-Gradually start adding in a few pounds evenly on both sides before they’re carrying the maximum weight, which is typically 20-25% of their bodyweight.
-If your dog shows any signs of fear or dislike for the pack, then you should not ask your dog to wear one.
+Gradually start adding in a few pounds evenly on both sides before they’re carrying the maximum weight, which is typically 20-25% of their body weight.
+If your dog shows any signs of fear or dislike for the pack, positive reinforcement training may help.
+However, if the signs continue, then you should not ask your dog to wear one.

 It’s time to hit your favourite trailhead with your canine companion.
 Below is a list of the things you should pack beforehand for your furry friend.

 ● Water and portable water dish.
 Keeping hydrated is important for both you and your dog.
 Make sure you bring enough water for your pooch along with a collapsible water dish.
-Generally speaking it is safe to let dogs drink out of flowing water and streams, but not stagnant puddles or pools of water.
 Offer your dog water every 15 to 30 minutes, and plan to bring at least one litre of water for every 5 kilometres.
 The warmer it is outside, the more water you’ll need to bring and drink.
 Also, if you’re hiking where there’s still snow around, know that snow isn’t a sufficient source of hydration.

 ● Poop bags.
 In accordance with ‘leave no trace’ guidelines you should pick up your dog’s poop and pack it out.
 Bring along a larger sealable bag or container to store used poop bags until you can dispose of it.
 If you’re camping overnight then don’t forget to bring a shovel to bury the poop in a hole that’s at least six to eight inches deep and at least 200 feet from natural water sources.